teiid/teiid-wildfly-quickstarts/jdg7.1-remote-cache-materialization/README.md

 * Deploy the VDB

-Option 1: using Delete before

-	- copy both files, jdg-mat-deletebefore-vdb.xml and jdg-mat-deletebefore-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments

-Option 2: using Merge

-	- copy both files, jdg-mat-merge-vdb.xml and jdg-mat-merge-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments
+-  run the following CLI script

+	-	cd to the $JBOSS_HOME/bin directory
+	-	execute:  ./jboss-cli.sh --connect --file=../quickstarts/jdg7.1-remote-cache-materialization/src/scripts/deploy_mat-cache-vdb.cli

-The materialization process should begin immediately and the refresh of the cache will be done on 5 second intervals.
+The materialization process should begin immediately and the refresh of the cache will be done based on the TTL time intervals set in the vdb.